Dynamic Hard Pruning of Neural Networks at the Edge of the Internet: Introduction

 However, hard pruning neurons also brings a side effect related to the convergence of the training process to accurate solutions.
-Precisely, it slows down the convergence and makes stochastic gradient descent more susceptible of being stuck in poor local minima.
-To avoid this limitation, we capitalize on the increasing amount of memory saved during training to introduce a dynamic sizing of the mini-batches used to train the network.
-Our dynamic batch sizing technique enables a direct control on the convergence and the final effectiveness of the network by varying the amount of data seen in a batch.
+Precisely, it slows down the convergence and makes stochastic gradient descent more susceptible to get stuck in poor local minima.
+We capitalize on the increasing amount of memory saved during training to introduce a dynamic sizing of the mini-batches used to train the network to avoid this limitation.
+Our dynamic batch sizing technique enables direct control of the convergence and the final effectiveness of the network by varying the amount of data seen in a batch.
 DynHP tunes the size of the batch dynamically, epoch by epoch, by computing its optimal size as a function of the variance of the gradients observed during the training.
 Moreover, we dynamically adjust the amount of data seen by considering the constraint on the total memory available for the training process.
 Our proposal thus effectively reuses the memory progressively saved with hard pruning to increase the size of batches used to estimate the gradient and improves convergence speed and quality.

 The result achieved by DynHP is three-fold.
 First, the training of compressed neural networks can be done directly on resource-constrained edge/fog devices.
 Second, our technique minimizes the performance loss due to network compression by reusing the memory saved for the network to increase the batch size and improve convergence and accuracy.
-Third, we explicitely target the training of neural networks under hard memory constraints by dynamically optimizing the learning process on the basis of the amount of memory available.
+Third, we explicitly target the training of neural networks under hard memory constraints by dynamically optimizing the learning process on the basis of the amount of memory available.

-We assess our DynHP on two public datasets, MNIST and Fashion-MNIST, against several state-of-the-art competitors.
-Results of our reproducible experiments show that DynHP is able to effectively compress from $2.5$ to $10$ fold a DNN without any significant drops in effectiveness, i.e., the maximum relative misclassification error w.r.t. competitors is lower than $5\%$.
-Moreover, beyond obtaining highly accurate compressed models, our solutions prove to dramatically reduce the overall memory occupation during the entire training process, i.e., we use from $\sim 50\%$ to $\sim 80\%$ less memory to complete the training.
+We assess our DynHP on three public datasets, MNIST, Fashion-MNIST and CIFAR-10, against state-of-the-art competitors.
+Our reproducible experiments show that DynHP can effectively compress from $2.5$ to $10$ fold a DNN without any significant effectiveness degradation, i.e., $3.5\%$ of additional misclassification error w.r.t. competitors.
+Moreover, beyond obtaining highly accurate compressed models, our solutions dramatically reduce the overall memory occupation during the entire training process, i.e., we use from $\sim 50\%$ to $\sim 80\%$ less memory to complete the training.